-As the World Health Organization marks World Antibiotic Awareness Week (12-18 November 2018), Dr Andrew Singer explains why the environmental dimension of AMR is a major concern...
+The World Health Organization coordinates World Antibiotic Awareness Week each November.
+Dr Andrew Singer explains why the environmental dimension of AMR is a major concern...

 The threat of antimicrobial resistance (AMR) to global public health has been a recurring fear over the past 77 years since the widespread use of penicillin and the 84 years since the use of sulfa-based antibiotics.